prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-mining-profitability.md

 ![Ethereum Mining Profitability](/img/cryptocurrency/ethereum-mining-profitability.png)

 This is the projected mining profitability of the [Radeon R9 295 X2](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=10&pub=5575177097&toolid=10001&campid=5338114720&customid=&icep_uq=Radeon+R9+295+X2&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg).
 As you can see, you'll make over $800 USD annually per card.
-This means you'll break even in less than a year and generate a passive income.
+This means you'll break even in less than a year and generate passive income.

 Since the price of Ethereum is steadily rising, your profit margin will increase even more.

 ## Why is Ethereum so Popular?

-Ethereum is similar to Bitcoin, yet it has two key differences that have been crucial for its success.
-Smart Contracts and the shift to proof of stake.
+Ethereum is similar to Bitcoin, yet it has two key differences that have been crucial for its success: Smart Contracts and the shift to proof of stake.

 ## Smart Contracts